The 10 Best Business Books for Women

-As the author herself writes, “Wisdom is meant to be shared, so let’s start sharing what we’ve learned to make each other better.
-Let’s start building each other up.
-Let’s live up to our potential and start ruling the world.”
+As the author writes, “Wisdom is meant to be shared, so let’s start sharing what we’ve learned to make each other better.”

-In a society that often puts females in competition with each other, Leyba’s message is as refreshing as it is poignant.
+In a society that often pits females against each other, Leyba’s message is as refreshing as it is poignant.

 By Lois P. Frankel, PhD

-If Dale Carnegie’s “Make Friends and Influence People” is the canon for business communication, this book should serve as a much-needed annotation for female readers.
-While Carnegie recommends avoiding arguments, Frankel points out that women often neglect to advocate for themselves because they confuse negotiation with confrontation, and consider it something to avoid.
-Her updated list of over 130 “nice girl” gaffes serve as a gentle reminder that women were often raised differently from men – and provides tips on how to correct it.
+In this book, Frankel points out that women often neglect to advocate for themselves.
+This is because they confuse negotiation with confrontation and consider it something to avoid.
+Her list of over 130 “nice girl” gaffes serve as a gentle reminder that women are often raised differently from men.
+Plus, she provides tips on how to correct it in the future.

 3. Option B

 Women who have experienced setbacks in their personal or professional lives may find comfort in Sheryl Sandberg’s latest book.
 You may be familiar with her first book “Lean In: Women, Work, and the Will to Lead,” which incited controversy with its radical views on balancing careers and motherhood.

 Now the Facebook COO is opening up about the sudden death of her husband in 2015.
 Like her first book, Sandberg is using her personal struggles as a platform to inspire others.
 In the author’s own words, “Life is never perfect.
 We all live some form of Option B.”